bengongon97/MusicPlayerWithAudioKit/README.md

 ## Configuration
     1. Register and sign in to HUAWEI Developers.
     2. Create a project and then create an app in the project, enter the project package name.
-    3. Go to Project Settings > Manage APIs, find the Video Kit API, and enable it.
+    3. Go to Project Settings > Manage APIs, find the Audio Kit API, and enable it.
     4. Go to Project Settings > General information, click Set next to Data storage location under Project information, and select a data storage location in the displayed dialog box.
     5. Download the agconnect-services.json file and place it to the app's root directory of the project.
     6. Add the Maven repository address maven {url 'https://developer.huawei.com/repo/'} and plug-in class path 'com.huawei.agconnect:agcp:1.4.1.300' to the project-level build.gradle file.